 Each of our faculty members has been or is currently working professionally.
-As directors, editors, writers, producers, sound designers, lighting artists, animators and in many other roles, they constitute the power behind everything from box-office blockbusters, to independent films, to broadcast and cable television hits, to interactive games and other new media.
-Likewise, professors and researchers in the Critical Studies Division advance society's understanding of the creation and cultural impact of film, television and interactive media.
+As directors, editors, writers, producers, sound designers, lighting artists, animators, scholars, game designers and in many other roles, they constitute the power behind everything from box-office blockbusters, to independent films, to broadcast and cable television hits, to interactive games and other new media.
+Likewise, professors and researchers in the Bryan Singer Division of Critical Studies advance society's understanding of the creation and cultural impact of film, television and interactive media.

 Learn More: Faculty/Staff